-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The charge levied by an Operating Agency on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that Operating Agency.

 Reasons: Editorial change.

 SUP AFCP/19/75#11147